RikDuijm/trail-running/README.md

 ### <a name="existing-features"></a>Existing features

 - **Navigation bar**\
 The navigation bar contains links to all the important pages.
-What it shows depends on whether the user is logged in or not.<br/><br/>
+What it shows depends on whether the user is logged in or not.\
 If not logged in it shows: Home, Events, Discounts, Inspiration, Forum, Register, Login, Contact.
 It also shows the logo (clickable and linking to Home) and a shopping cart.
-If logged in the navigation bar shows: Home, Events, Discounts, Inspiration, Forum, Community (dropdown with User Profiles, Forum, and Add Post), My Profile, Logout and Contact.<br/><br/>
+If logged in the navigation bar shows: Home, Events, Discounts, Inspiration, Forum, Community (dropdown with User Profiles, Forum, and Add Post), My Profile, Logout and Contact.\
 Below, I will introduce these pages and their functionalities.

 - **Footer**\